Voltonik/darkbox-vscode/README.md

 If you run into any problems using this theme or if you would like to make a suggestion, please [open an issue](https://github.com/bottledlactose/darkbox-vscode/issues).

 ## Changelog

+### 1.6.2

+- This theme is no longer being maintained.
+Please consider using a different theme going forward.

 ### v1.6.1